United for Change: Deliberative Coalition Formation to Change the Status Quo: Compromise Transitions

-Importantly, we assume that all agents in $\d_1$ and $\d_2$ who support $p$ join the compromise coalition; indeed, this is what we expect to happen if the agents myopically optimize the size of their coalition.
+Importantly, we assume that all agents in $\d_1$ and $\d_2$ who approve $p$ join the compromise coalition; indeed, this is what we expect to happen if the agents myopically optimize the size of their coalition.

 An important feature of compromise transitions is that they ensure termination.